 The FLNA gene provides instructions for producing the protein filamin A, which helps build the network of protein filaments (cytoskeleton) that gives structure to cells and allows them to change shape and move.
 Filamin A binds to another protein called actin, and helps the actin to form the branching network of filaments that make up the cytoskeleton.
 Filamin A also links actin to many other proteins to perform various functions within the cell.

-A small number of mutations in the FLNA gene have been identified in people with Melnick-Needles syndrome.
-These mutations are described as "gain-of-function" because they appear to enhance the activity of the filamin A protein or give the protein a new, atypical function.
-Researchers believe that the mutations may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of Melnick-Needles syndrome.
+A small number of variants in the FLNA gene have been identified in people with Melnick-Needles syndrome.
+These variants are described as "gain-of-function" because they appear to enhance the activity of the filamin A protein or give the protein a new, atypical function.
+Researchers believe that the variants may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of Melnick-Needles syndrome.

 Other Names for This Condition